KyLeoHC/inline-source-webpack-plugin/README.md

 - `compress`: enable/disable compression.(default `false`)
 - `rootpath`: path used for resolving inlineable paths.
 - `noAssetMatchReplace`: work with `noAssetMatch` option.(default `<!-- -->`)
-- `noAssetMatch`: define the behaviour while no asset match the value of `inline-asset` attribute.(default `1`)
+- `noAssetMatch`: define the behaviour while no asset match the value of `inline-asset` attribute.(default `none`)
-  - `0`: do nothing and the tag is still reserved in the html.
+  - `none`: do nothing and the tag is still reserved in the html.
-  - `1`: throw warning tips and replace the tag with the content of `noAssetMatchReplace` option.
+  - `warn`: throw warning tips and replace the tag with the content of `noAssetMatchReplace` option.
-  - `2`: throw error tips and replace the tag with the content of `noAssetMatchReplace` option(This level will affect the compilation of webpack).
+  - `error`: throw error tips and replace the tag with the content of `noAssetMatchReplace` option(This level will affect the compilation of webpack).

 ```javascript
 // webpack.config.js